Battle of Poitiers: Background

 The French port of Calais fell to the English in August 1347 after the Crécy campaign.
 Shortly after this the Truce of Calais was signed, partially the result of both countries being financially exhausted.
 The same year the Black Death reached northern France and southern England and is estimated to have killed a third of the population of Western Europe; the death rate was over 40% in southern England.
 This catastrophe, which lasted until 1350, temporarily halted the fighting.
 The treaty was extended repeatedly over the years; this did not stop ongoing naval clashes, nor small-scale fighting – which was especially fierce in south-west France – nor occasional fighting on a larger scale.

 A treaty to end the war was negotiated at Guînes and signed on 6 April 1354.
 However, the composition of the inner council of the French king, John II (r.
 1350–1364), changed and sentiment turned against its terms.
-John decided not to ratify it, and it was clear that from the summer of 1355 that both sides would be committed to full-scale war.
+John decided not to ratify it, and it was clear that from the summer of 1355 both sides would be committed to full-scale war.
 In April 1355 Edward III and his council, with the treasury in an unusually favourable financial position, decided to launch offensives that year in both northern France and Gascony.
 John attempted to strongly garrison his northern towns and fortifications against the expected descent by Edward III, at the same time as assembling a field army; he was unable to, largely because of a lack of money.